The Comprehensive Leadership Program (CLP) consists of:

 During Gonzaga's Spring Break, the Comprehensive Leadership Program brings 12-15 students to Los Angeles for a week-long service experience.
 This optional experience for CLP students offers an opportunity to serve in various communities while reflecting on Robert Greenleaf's Servant Leadership principles.

-Twohy is a themed residence hall at Gonzaga University for freshman and sophomore students interested in living and studying leadership and service.
+Coughlin Hall Leadership floor is a themed residence at Gonzaga University for freshman and sophomore students interested in living and studying leadership and service.
 In partnership with Housing and Residence Life office, the Comprehensive Leadership Program offers students various educational programming opportunities within the context of a leadership community.

 Zambia Servant-Leadership Summer Course